sewcalcs.uk

 Related Calculators

-Work out total fabric needed for a sewing pattern with multiple pieces.
+Calculate extra fabric needed for pattern matching across multiple garment pieces.

 Bias Binding Calculator